Saskatoon gearing up for Canada 150 - Saskatoon | Globalnews.ca

 The city has added free transit from Centre Mall, Market Mall, Lawson Heights Mall and Confederation Mall to Diefenbaker Park.
 These routes operate every 30 minutes between noon and 2 p.m. and 4 p.m. to 8 p.m.

 “Parking is free.
 But more so, don’t use your vehicle.
 Ride your bike.
-We got SEIU-West is sponsoring the bike valet which is free, or take the bus,” said Sylvester.
+We got SEIU-West is sponsoring the bike valet which is free, or take the bus,” Sylvester said.

 READ MORE: FSIN chief says there’s division among members over celebrating Canada 150